Posted on: Oct 18, 2018, | By Candy, WayKen Marketing Manager

 3. Surface Grinding

 Surface grinding is an important CNC machining technique that is used in order to provide a precise and accurate flat surface smoothing over a metal.
-Any given machined Aluminum available in the market today has to undergo surface grinding process in order to get a smooth outer flat finish.
+Any given machined Aluminum available in the market today has to undergo the surface grinding process in order to get a smooth outer flat finish.
 Under surface grinding, the workpiece is usually moved to and fro under a grinder rotating on a fixed axle.
 The workpiece can be held in place in either of the two ways.
-If the workpiece is ferromagnetic, they are usually held by a magnetic chunk.
+If the workpiece is ferromagnetic, they are usually held by magnetic chunk.
 If the non-ferromagnetic workpiece is being surfaced ground, they are held by mechanical means or in some cases by vacuum.

 The grinder used in this process is a spinning disk covered in abrasive grit.
 The coarseness of each grinder varies.
 The abrasiveness of the grinder depends on the type of the material needed to be ground.
 Silicon carbide, diamond, Aluminium oxide and cubic boron nitride (CBN) are the most commonly used abrasive materials for the grinder.
 In order to protect the grinder from overheating, grinding dressers are used.